- 1 Cambridge Rambling Club – Etiquette for walkers – July 2015

 3.0 Trips away from Cambridge

 Please make sure you note the dates for paying deposits and final balances when booking a trip with the Club.
 It is a pain for the organisers to have to chase people up!
-The Club requires information about a ‘contact person’ for everyone on a trip.
-Details (name and phone number) should be provided to the trip organiser and should generally be someone who isn’t on the same trip.
+Organisers of coach/hotel trips need to be informed if you have special dietary requirements so they can let the hotel know details.
+Please carry information regarding a ‘contact’ person with you, in case of emergency.

 You are responsible for arranging your own travel/holiday insurance in case of a cancellation.
 Once the balance has been paid the Club is legally bound by its contract with the hotel, hostel or coach company and cannot make refunds to individuals unless there is someone available on a waiting list.
 You are expected to be a Club member to take part in a trip away from Cambridge.